Sorry, you need to enable JavaScript to visit this website.

 2) In 2014, Innovation Fund Denmark was established as an independent institution under the auspices of the Ministry for Higher Education and Science.
 Innovation Fund Denmark provides the setting for innovation and entrepreneurship in research and in enterprises and creates support frameworks for entrepreneurs, researchers, and businesses so that they can develop innovative and viable solutions to society’s challenges.

 In October 2020, Innovation Fund Denmark launched a new strategy for 2025 that aims to create a stronger and more integrated ecosystem for innovation, where the fund will play a more significant role.
-The fund supports strategic research and innovation projects in seven different funding programmes.
+The fund supports strategic research and innovation projects in eight different funding programmes.

 Several of the programmes support young people’s entrepreneurial experiences, for instance: